 For all the rules around driving in a Wilderness Protected Area please visit https://www.novascotia.ca/nse/protectedareas/faq_vu.asp

-Yes, you may ride in New Brunswick, PEI and parts of Ontario at no charge.
+Yes, you may ride in PEI and parts of Ontario at no charge.
 Non-members must pay to ride in those provinces.
+The reciprocal agreement with New Brunswick is NO LONGER IN EFFECT.
+Nova Scotia riders wishing to use New Brunswick trails must purchase a QuadNB pass at https://quadnb.ca/

 Most Nova Scotia riders do need an ATV safety course, there are limited exemptions for riders who owned and operated an ATV prior to 2006.
 Visit the Nova Scotia Natural Resources and Renewables website for full details.